juji/better-auth/README.md

 ## Hono: the one with the most feature.

-The Hono App has these:
+The Hono App has these features:

-- Enabled Github oAuth
+- Github oAuth
-- Enabled Google oAuth
+- Google oAuth
+- Magic Link login
+- Passkwy login
 - OpenApi docs at https://better-auth-honojujiplay.com/auth/reference
-- Enabled magic link